-The WHD scheme is divided into four different elements: the Core Group, the Broader Group, Legacy Spend and Industry Initiatives.
+The WHD scheme has been divided into four different elements: the Core Group, the Broader Group, Legacy Spend and Industry Initiatives.
 DECC is coordinating the Core Group, while we take the lead in administering the remaining three elements.

-A data matching exercise between the Department for Work and Pensions (DWP) and suppliers is conducted to match the details of recipients of certain elements of Pension Credit against suppliers’ customer databases.
-Vulnerable customers identified by this process will receive an automatic annual rebate of at least £120, rising to £140 by the end of the scheme.
+A data matching exercise between the Department for Work and Pensions (DWP) and suppliers, is conducted to match the details of recipients of certain elements of Pension Credit against suppliers’ customer databases.
+Vulnerable customers identified by this process will receive an automatic annual rebate of £140 in Scheme Year 4, which has risen from £120 at the beginning of the scheme.
 This part of the scheme is coordinated by DECC.

 In addition to the Core Group, suppliers are required to provide an annual rebate to a wider group of customers who are fuel poor or in a group at risk of fuel poverty.
 Eligibility for these customers is set by suppliers themselves, based on the framework set by the Warm Home Discount Regulations 2011.